 Splitting Books Open: Trends in Traditional and Online Technical Documentation (September 23, 2004)

-Methods and Mechanics of Creating Reliable User Documentation (October 1991; also available in a French translation)
+Methods and Mechanics of Creating Reliable User Documentation (October 1991)

 Smaller relevant articles include: